Label | Explanation | Data Type |

 - Parcel—An address or parcel name based on points or polygons that represent a plot of land that is considered real property and may include one or more homes or other structures that typically have an address and parcel identification number assigned to it, such as 17 011100120063.

 - StreetAddress—A street address based on streets where the house number is interpolated from a range of numbers.
-This includes intersections, street name, street blocks, and street extension.
+This includes intersections, street name, street blocks, between streets, and street extension.

 - Point of Interest—Administrative divisions, place-names, businesses, landmarks, and geographic features—for example, Starbucks.